AngelLozan/scam-hitlist/README.md

 - Limiting routes
 - Automated security check with bundler audit for dependencies, brakeman for code review and OSWAP dependency check.

+Alternatively run `dependency-check --out . --scan .` to run the dependency check and `bundle audit` for the gems.

 ## Testing

 - In controller rspec tests, create all model instances you would like to use.
 Then use `let` to create a variable that will be used in the tests.